 Fish salvage will be required prior to pumping.
-The area of fish salvage will be the area that will be dewatered upstream of the culvert.
-The outlet pool will not be dewatered and would be difficult to remove fish from.
+The area of fish salvage will be approximately 5m upstream to 5m downstream of the existing culvert.
+The new arch is 5m longer than the existing culvert.
 Fish salvage will only take place if construction is not during winter conditions.
 The salvage will require a scientific collection permit and certified personnel to undertake the works.
 All fish will be removed from the active work area with an electrofisher, placed in buckets and transported to downstream of the dam.